Southwest attendant suffers broken back in hard landing

 Dallas-based Southwest said in a statement Monday, “We reported the matter to the NTSB in accordance with regulatory requirements and conducted an internal review of the event.”

-A spokeswoman for the airline did not respond when asked about the result of the internal investigation and whether the plane was inspected for evidence of damage that could occur in a hard landing.
+A spokeswoman for the airline declined to provide further information when asked about the result of the internal investigation and whether the plane was inspected for evidence of damage that could occur during a hard landing.
 The plane has been making several flights a day, according to tracking services.

 Shortly after the 18-year-old Boeing 737-700 taxied off the runway, the pilots — a 55-year-old captain and 49-year-old co-pilot — were told about the injury to the flight attendant, who was in a jump seat at the back of the plane.